I love raising budgies; they are just the cutest and most adorable birds out there.

 So you've decided you want a budgie.
-You know you need a cage, perches and seeds.
+You know you need a cage, perches, and seeds.
 But what else does a budgie need?
 Find out in this article.
 We'll be going over the following:

 At least 18 x 10 inches (45 x 26 cm)